 Dr. Ba received her B.S. in radiochemistry from Peking University and her Ph.D. in chemistry from the University of Pennsylvania.

 The National Foundation for Cancer Research (NFCR) is a 501(c)(3) nonprofit organization founded in 1973 that provides scientists in the lab the funding they need to make game-changing discoveries in cancer treatments, detection, prevention and ultimately, a cure.
 NFCR has distinguished itself in the cancer research sector by emphasizing long-term, transformative research often overlooked by other major funding sources.
 With the help of more than 5.2 million individual donors over the last 47 years, NFCR has delivered more than $380 million in funding to public education and cancer research leading to several important, life-saving discoveries.

 The AIM-HI Accelerator Fund (AIM-HI) is an independent 501(C)(3) non-profit organization, established with an initial grant from the National Foundation for Cancer Research, with the vision to accelerate the translation of cancer drug discoveries by investing in seed-stage companies.
 It is a new paradigm through venture philanthropy to fund start-up oncology companies that commercialize innovative laboratory breakthroughs which can potentially save cancer patients’ lives.

-Since the inception in 2019, AIM-HI has funded 10 innovative oncology startups and also launched the Women's Venture Competition, a first-of-its-kind competition for female-led cancer-focused startups.
+Since the inception in 2019, AIM-HI has funded over a dozen innovative oncology startups and also launched the Women's Venture Competition, a first-of-its-kind competition for female-led cancer-focused startups.

 Our Portfolio Companies